codingMustache/codingMustache/README.md

 ## Daily Trivia

-Unix Time is defined as the number of seconds that have elapsed since when?
+What is the correct term for the metal object in between the CPU and the CPU fan within a computer system?
- 1. Midnight on the creator of Unix&#039;s birthday
+ 1. Heat Sink
- 2. Midnight, January 1, 1970
+ 2. CPU Vent
- 3. Midnight, July 4, 1980
+ 3. Temperature Decipator
- 4. Midnight, July 4, 1976
+ 4. Heat Vent

 <details>
   <summary>Answer</summary>
-  Midnight, January 1, 1970
+  Heat Sink
 </details>